 Concept development of circular economy solutions: how does the process go?

 When we begin discussions with the customer about energy and water usage and related needs and challenges, our expert from the concept development team is involved in the discussions right from the start.
-Development work often starts with a single concrete problem, and in addition to solving the problem, our Recovery team experts can often bring a new, value-adding solution to the table.
+Development work often starts with a single concrete problem, and in addition to solving the problem, our concept developers can often bring a new, value-adding solution to the table.
 We want to collect sufficient initial information that will help us understand the customer’s process as a whole.

 Understanding the main processes of energy production and usage

 Customers may have some preconceptions about examining the overall process and providing background information.
 We do not poke into our customer’s production processes with the aim of trying to improve their production; instead, we wish to find out whether we can propose improvements to the main processes in terms of energy usage, reducing waste and using by-products.

 Our aim is to understand whether we can offer the customer benefits through improved energy, water and material efficiency.
 This analysis also strongly steers the implementation of our solutions.